Skip to content

 What Makes AI Recommend Brand A Over Brand B?

 If you have ever wondered why a competitor keeps showing up in AI answers while your brand does not, the answer is not about who spends more on ads or who has the most backlinks.
 The largest study on AI brand visibility to date.
-Ahrefs’ analysis of 75,000 brands (2025), found that brand mentions across the web correlate 3x more strongly with AI visibility than backlinks do.
+Ahrefs’ analysis of 75,000 brands found that brand mentions across the web correlate about three times more strongly with AI visibility than backlinks do.
 The correlation between brand mentions and AI visibility was r=0.664, compared to just r=0.218 for backlinks.
-The traditional SEO playbook of link building alone will not get you recommended by AI.
+The traditional SEO playbook of link building alone will not get you recommended by AI.Onely publishes a breakdown giving list mentions 41% of the influence, awards 18% and reviews 16%, but does not publish the sample, the queries, the models or the method behind those numbers, so we cite it as a claim rather than a finding.Most of the mentions that shape an AI answer sit on third-party domains rather than on a brand’s own site, which is why earned coverage matters more here than on-page work.
+You cannot publish your way into AI recommendations.
+You need others talking about you.

 Among those third-party sources, one platform stands apart.
-Reddit carries a recommendation signal correlation of r=0.80 (Ahrefs, 2025).
+Reddit carries a recommendation signal correlation of r=0.80 (iCoda, 2025).
 The strongest of any individual platform studied.
 When real users recommend your product in a subreddit thread, AI models treat that as high-confidence social proof.
 This signal is extraordinarily difficult to manufacture and extraordinarily powerful when earned.

-There is one more finding that changes how you should think about measurement.
-SparkToro (2025) discovered that there is less than a 1% chance an AI will produce the same brand list twice for the same query.
+There is one more finding that changes how you should think about measurement.Repeated runs of the same prompt return different brand lists, which is why a single check cannot tell a stable citation from a coincidence.
 The outputs are variable.
 Slightly different every time.
 This means you should not obsess over “ranking #1” in AI results.
 What matters is your visibility rate: the percentage of times your brand appears across many runs of the same query.

 These five strategies are ordered by impact.
 If you can only do one thing, start with Strategy 1.
 If you are serious about owning your category in AI, work through all five.